Upstairs Downstairs (2010 TV series): Plot

 Sir Hallam Holland, a young diplomat, moves into the townhouse along with his wife, Lady Agnes, in January 1936 shortly before the death of King George V. They engage former parlourmaid Rose Buck, now running her own agency for domestic servants, to find them staff as they renovate the house to its former glory after its years of being mothballed.

-As they settle into London life, they are joined by Lady Agnes' fiery young debutante sister Lady Persephone; Sir Hallam's overbearing widowed mother Maud, who moves herself into the house along with secretary and pet monkey; and a young, barely-trained house staff serving under a reluctant housekeeper.
+As they settle into London life, they are joined by Lady Agnes's fiery young debutante sister Lady Persephone; Sir Hallam's overbearing widowed mother Maud, who moves herself into the house along with secretary and pet monkey; and a young, barely-trained house staff serving under a reluctant housekeeper.
 Added to these stresses are the still-painful memory of Lady Agnes's past miscarriage, a mystery surrounding Sir Hallam's sister, who died very young, and a surprise foster-child whom they feel obliged to maintain.
 The new downstairs staff slowly begin to pull together as a unit, overcoming differences of class and background as they come to know one another's stories.